jpstroop/fitbit-client-python/README.md

 between sessions.
 If provided, the client will:

 1. Load existing tokens from this file if available (avoiding re-authentication)

 2. Save new or refreshed tokens to this file automatically

 3. Handle token refresh when expired tokens are detected The `token_cache_path` parameter allows you to persist authentication tokens between sessions.
 If provided, the client will:

-1. Load existing tokens from this file if available (avoiding re-authentication)
+4. Load existing tokens from this file if available (avoiding re-authentication)

-2. Save new or refreshed tokens to this file automatically
+5. Save new or refreshed tokens to this file automatically

-3. Handle token refresh when expired tokens are detected
+6. Handle token refresh when expired tokens are detected

 ## Setting Up Your Fitbit App

 1. Go to dev.fitbit.com and create a new application
 2. Set OAuth 2.0 Application Type to "Personal"
 3. Set Callback URL to "https://localhost:8080" (or your preferred local URL)
-3. Set Callback URL to "https://localhost:8080" (or your preferred local URL)
+4. Set Callback URL to "https://localhost:8080" (or your preferred local URL)
-4. Copy your Client ID and Client Secret
+5. Copy your Client ID and Client Secret

 ## Additional Documentation